Australia–Philippines relations: Improved financial management

-Humanitarian Assistance
+Humanitarian assistance

-Disaster Risk Management and Climate Change Adaptation
+Disaster risk management and climate change adaptation

 Disaster risk management was able to strengthen the partnership of the Philippines and Australia.
 The Australian Government introduced two projects that would enhance the capability of the Philippines to withstand climate change and natural disasters.
 The Australian Government has provided monitory help to strengthen the capacity of the Philippine technical agencies in assessing preventive measures and actions.
 Australia also contributed Light Detection and Ranging (LiDAR) technology to help the Philippines assess its vulnerability and prepare for future calamities.
 Also, Australia has collaborated with the United Nations Development Programme (UNDP) in helping the Philippine National Disaster Risk Reduction and Management Council (NDRRMC) develop a vulnerability map of Metro Manila.

 The Philippines-Australia Community Assistance Program has created the Microfinance Technokit which guides development organizations on how to properly manage microfinance projects.
 It also aims to help non-government organizations (NGOs) and communities in developing their own projects.
 Another is the Proceedings of the National Forum on Community Development which is a collection of best practices from the Program and fellow NGOs.
 It assisted community-initiated development efforts and focuses on improving the economic development of rural areas.
 These programs support Australia's goal of helping the Philippines realize its economic potential.

 Humanitarian assistance

 Australia has always assisted the Philippine Government and its communities when it comes to preparing for, coping with and recovering from, and responding to natural disasters.
 Australia's aid program helped the Philippines with multi-hazard and risk mapping, updates to land use and contingency plans and zoning ordinances, establishment of early warning systems and emergency management teams in high-risk areas, monetary aid and humanitarian relief.

-The following are humanitarian efforts by Australia starting from 2003:
+Humanitarian efforts by Australia starting from 2003:

 2003 - Australia provided a housing project to victims of the Guinsaugon landslide.
 AusAID donated PhP37.3 million to support the relief and rehabilitation activities in St. Bernard in February 2006.